ezeljko1981/Temperature-management-React/README.md

 # Temperature-management-React
-Temperature management - web application code in JavaScript, HTML and CSS.
-The result is web application.
+Temperature management - web application for React.js, code in JavaScript, HTML and CSS.
+Obtain your from API key from Firebase.
+Fill config.js with your data.
+The result is web application located at https://upravljanje-temperaturom.web.app/